zImSkillz/GarrysMod-Player-Status-Bot/README.md

 4. Set the value "Config.ApiPort" to any port on which the Discord Bot will run
 5. Set the value "Config.AuthCode" to a random word/password (no one should know this AuthCode)

+# Important to know:
+- Your server should have "sv_hibernate_think" enabled

 # DiscordBot-Installation
 1. Install NodeJS v18 (check with ``node -v``)
 2. Go into the folder "GMod-Server-Stats"